GoosefleetEO/aa-fittings/README.md

 ```

 Lastly, restart your supervisor tasks.

+*Note: Be sure to follow any version specific update instructions as well.
+These instructions can be found on the `Tags` page for this repository.*

 ## Settings
 This application has no settings that need to be added to your allianceauth settings (`local.py`) file.